 Regular Bills and Resolves passed during the First Regular Session became effective Wednesday, October 9, 2013.

-Here are the bills where LWVME offered testimony in the first session.
+Here are the bills where LWVME offered testimony in the 126th Legislature.

 Elections and Voting Rights

 LD 518 An Act To Establish Ranked-choice Voting in the State and LD 860 An Act To Require That the Governor, Senators and Members of the House of Representatives Be Elected by the Ranked-choice Voting Method.
 LWVME Supports.
 And here is the League's supplemental testimony.
 Dead.

 LD 1001 An Act To Improve Laws Governing Financial Disclosure by Legislators and Certain Public Employees and Public Access to Information Disclosed.
 LWVME Supports.
 Passed to be enacted and signed into law.